Godby Shipping

 Godby Shipping AB is a Finnish shipping firm, based in Mariehamn in Åland.
 It was established in 1973, and as of 2021 its CEO is Dan Mikkola.
-The company specialises in RO-RO vessels and mainly serves the Forestry and Pulp & Paper sector.
+The company specialises in RO-RO vessels and mainly serves the forestry and pulp & paper sector, as well as liner operators through tailor-made sea transportation services.

+As of 2026, Godby Shipping operates eight RO-RO vessels under the Finnish and Norwegian flags and employs approximately 200 people, including 10 shore-based office staff.

+The company purchased the RO-RO vessel Transporter from Eckerö Shipping in November 2025 and announced in February 2026 that it had ordered two Stream Roro 1700 vessels from CIMC Raffles in China, with options for two additional vessels.

 History

 Founding

 The company was founded by Captain Alpo Mikkola in 1973.
 Alpo Mikkola, Bror Husell, Kaino Virta and Matti Kankare bought the salvaged cargo vessel Heike Bos for SEK 175,000 on 15 September 1972.
 The ship was repaired in Mariehamn and Turku.
 The ship reentered service in winter 1973 after being renamed Miniland.
 The original partners other than Mikkola left and were replaced by new investors Torsten Törnroth, Sigvard Åkerberg and Ingmar Törnroth.

 Soon after the vessels Luna and Mini Star were bought, operated briefly and onsold.
 The company initially operated in short-term charters and then began to specialize in longer-term charters to companies associated with the Forestry Industry and Pulp & Paper.